 Lok Sabha Speaker Meira Kumar, union ministers, chief ministers governors of states, industrialist Mukesh Ambani and Bollywood celebrities like Aamir Khan and Deepika Padukone are expected to see the match.

 Light rain had lashed Chandigarh, 10 km from here, and Mohali late Tuesday evening.
 The showers were accompanied by thunder and strong winds leading to fears that the match, that has generated unprecedented excitement in the subcontinent, could be a washout.

 "Partly cloudy sky will prevail over in the Mohali region on Wednesday.
-Thunderstorms and dust-storms along with light rain, by the evening, could also prevail in various parts of this region," a Met official had said.
+Thunderstorms and dust-storms along with light rain, by the evening, could also prevail in various parts of this region," a Met official said.